lter/HERON/README.md

 -   **`sizer_lm`**: Fits linear regressions on each “chunk” of the trendline (i.e., sections of trendline that share a common slope as identified by `id_inflections` or `id_slope_changes`)

+### Misc.
+Other Functions

+-   **`hydro_day`**: Accepts a calendar date and converts it into an equivalent “hydro day”.
+Allows user to specify the first month of the hydrologic year as this may differ by hemisphere